cerner/cerner_splunk_ingredient/README.md

 | :----------- | :---------------------------------: | :-----------------------------------: | :---------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | package      | `:splunk` or `:universal_forwarder` | **Yes, unless install\_dir is given** |                         | Specifies the installed Splunk package.
 If you did not specify the install\_dir, then you must specify the package, or name the resource for the package; for example, `package :splunk` or `splunk_service 'universal_forwarder' do ... end` |
 | install\_dir |                String               |                   No                  | Same as splunk\_install | The install directory of Splunk.
 If you installed to a different directory than the default, you should provide this.
 If install\_dir is given, you do not need package.                                                                      |

+#### Action _:desired\_restart_

+Intended to be run or notified immediately.
+This action creates a marker file that triggers a delayed restart later.
+The splunk\_service always checks for this marker file at the end of the run.
+This is very useful when you perform an action that should cancel an unnecessary restart (such as stopping or starting the service).
+The marker file is removed in these cases and the delayed restart is effectively cancelled.
+It also helps when the run fails attempting to restart, because it will try to restart again on the next run (assuming the marker is not cleared beforehand).

+You should notify this action :immediately when you have changes that demand a restart of Splunk.

 ### splunk\_conf